Print

 1. Preheat the oven to 400°F

-3. Add milk, orange juice & egg(s) and mix until combined
+3. Add 2% milk, orange juice & egg.
+Mix on low with a handmixer until combined

-4. Sift in flour, salt, and baking powder into the liquid ingredients.
+4. Sift in all-purpose flour, kosher salt, and baking powder into the liquid ingredients.
 Then mix until just completely combined

 5. Gently add and fold in black raspberries (if you use larger berries you will need to lightly cover them with flour, then add them to the mixture).

-7. Bake for about 20 minutes, or until golden and a toothpick comes out clean.
-(See notes 2 for mini muffins)
+7. Bake for 18-20 minutes, or until the tops are golden and a toothpick inserted into the center comes out clean.

 Notes

-1. If you can’t find wild black raspberries, with store-bought.
+1. If you can’t find wild black raspberries, you can use cultivated berries at a 1:1 ratio.
 You might need to cut them in half as they will likely be much bigger than wild raspberries.
-Conversely, leave them whole.
-Especially if you enjoy those large “pops” of raspberries.

 • Author: Jenn Giam Smith